Boomers explain the lockdown to GenZ – a play in 3 acts

 I see it basically every evening in my neighborhood: young, healthy people trying to enjoy their lives outdoors, being pushed around by police.

-People gotta live their fucking lives, and if you try to prohibit everything, remove all hope, and make beautiful cities into wastelands as bleak and useless as your dismal grey maskhole soul…
+People gotta live their fucking lives, and if you try to prohibit everything, remove all hope, and make once-beautiful cities into wastelands as bleak and useless as your dismal grey maskhole soul…

 Well, someone who’s actually still got some spirit might just get angry about it.
 Some people don’t want to take these things lying down.

 And I can’t judge them much at all.
 They’re just living.
-Fuck y’all cowards who wanna spend the rest of your lives watching Netflix because you’re terrified of breathing.
+Fuck y’all cowards who wanna spend the rest of your lives in your jammy-jams watching Netflix because you’re terrified of breathing.
 It’s your life.
 Live it the best you can.

 Or don’t.
 I don’t care anymore.